UmmarFarooq14/Shell-Scripting-Journey/Shell/Day-05/notes.md

 	    commands
 	fi

-script-01: Check if a number is positive and even.
+script-01: Check if a number is positive and even
 ----------

 	echo -n "Enter the number:"